bmaher74/quant_at/README.md

 ## LICENSE

-Thhe code is licensed under GPL v3.
+The code is licensed under GPL v3.
 See COPYING for details.